 This recipe for Citronella Plant Simple Syrup uses leaves from the Citronella Geranium (or Mosquito Plant), and infuses them into a sweet, fragrant syrup that's perfect for sweetening herbal tea, lemonade, and cocktails!

-After a little plant research, I gathered up a couple leaves, and infused them into a deliciously sweet Citronella Simple Syrup.
+After a little plant research, I gathered up a couple leaves, and I knew just what to do!

 How to Safely Eat Garden Flowers